-The Naval Reactors History Database is a long-term project with the goal of organizing publicly-available digital content on the joint United States Navy/Department of Energy nuclear propulsion program.
+The Naval Reactors History Database is a resource that provides access to publicly-available digital content on the joint United States Navy/Department of Energy nuclear propulsion program.

 Hyman Rickover, who served as the first Director, Naval Nuclear Propulsion from the late 1940s until 1982, was instrumental in creating the structure and values of the Naval Reactors program.
 These include a conservative approach to reactor and propulsion plant design; ensuring that manufacturers and shipyards fully meet specification requirements through in-depth inspection processes; and, an emphasis on training, including training operators on actual operating reactors.
 These design and engineering principles continue to be emphasized by the Naval Reactors program.